Detecting changes in the mean of spatial random fields on a regular grid: Simulation study

 \subsection{Results under independence}

 Table~\ref{tab-size-indep} displays empirical sizes for $n \in \{10, 20, 50\}$ and all three innovation distributions under the null hypothesis, rounded to three digits.

 The size of the GMD test exceeds the significance level at $n = 10$ with values between 0.086 and 0.091.
-For a larger sample size, the test keeps the significance level.
-For 1000 repetitions, the standard deviation is about $0.0069$, and only for the combinations GMD, $n = 10$ and Var, $\mathcal{N}(0, 1)$, $n = 50$, the empirical sizes lies outside of two standard deviations from 0.05.
+For the larger sample sizes considered here, the test keeps the level.
+For 1000 repetitions, the standard deviation is about $0.0069$, and only for the combinations GMD, $n = 10$ and Var, $\mathcal{N}(0, 1)$, $n = 50$, the empirical sizes are outside of two standard deviations from 0.05.
 This problem for $n = 10$ does not occur with the Var test and we conclude that the GMD test needs a larger sample size, such as $n, m \geq 20$ to work properly under the hypothesis.
 All in all, even though the significance level is not seriously infringed, both tests show a slightly liberal behavior.

 The three plots in Figure~\ref{fig-resCorr} depict size-corrected power curves of both the GMD and the Var test for $n \in \{10, 20, 50\}$ and all three noise distributions for alternatives $\mathbb{A}_1$ to $\mathbb{A}_4$.